Denis101/gluehome-techtest/README.md

 # GlueHome Tech Test - Denis Craig (January 2020)

 **NOTE** This app was developed on a macOS, it is not tested nor guaranteed to work as-is on a Windows machine.
-It should, however, work in a Linux environment so having docker & docker-compose installed on a VM should be able to run the app just fine.
+It should, however, work in a Linux environment so having docker & docker-compose installed on a VM will work.

 ## Installation